Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 |---------------------------|---------------------------|---------------------------|
 | $\mathbf{99.82 \pm 0.02}$ | $\mathbf{99.38 \pm 0.05}$ | $\mathbf{99.79 \pm 0.07}$ |

 While ensembles for BTSC and rMASTIFF provide worse results than the models trained with the merged datasets, in GTSRB we are able to surpass the result from Haloi [3], at $99.81$.
+The best ensemble for GTSRB achieved an accuracy of $99.85$, getting right 12611 of 12630 images on the test set.
+Note that our model has 2.7 million parameters and Haloi's model has over 10 million.
 ## Cross-testing

 In order to be able to assess synthetic datasets generalization capability we performed cross-testing across the different datasets.